You can feel it.

 We're talking about something practical, nothing mysterious or magical.

-In our 30 years' of business we've learned many things, but two of them stand out.
+In our 30 years' of business, we've learned many things, but two of them stand out.
 First, we have learned that "It's all in their heads" is a phrase normally bandied about by those who would rather not listen.
 It is NOT just in their heads!
-We used to feel that way, but through hard experience we have found that in 90% of the cases when someone says, "there's something wrong with the air in here", there is something wrong with the air!
+We used to feel that way, but through hard experience, we have found that in 90% of the cases when someone says, "there's something wrong with the air in here", there is something wrong with the air!
 Aside from the rare individual whose whole purpose in life is to make others' lives miserable, the vast majority of people don't make this stuff up.

 The second thing we have learned is that these intangible "something wrong" situations nearly always trace back to something very tangible, yet prior to the discovery of the source of the problem it was all mysterious and the conclusion was that "she is always complaining" or "he is a hypochondriac"!
 And once the source of the problem is addressed, magically, the complaining goes away.
 Placebos don't work, but actual remediation of the problem does.

-For example, it is an undisputed fact that oxygen is vital to living organisms.
+For example, it is an undisputed fact that oxygen is vital to live organisms.
 But what are the exact symptoms of "not quite enough" oxygen?
 One just doesn't keel over dead at the first reduction in oxygen levels!
 The average concentration of oxygen in the air is 21%.
-Concentration of oxygen is considered unsafe above 23% and below 19.5%.
+The concentration of oxygen is considered unsafe above 23% and below 19.5%.
 That is a very small window.
 At 18% the first signs of deprivation show in the form of judgment errors, forgetfulness, inability to concentrate and other symptoms of similar nature and effects become more alarming and dangerous as oxygen levels reduce.
 A very slight lowering of oxygen concentration in a highly populated office can easily produce many of these symptoms.
 But those initial symptoms would not immediately lead one to believe, "Oh, my God, the oxygen level in this building is low!"
-You would more likely hear, "I need a nap", or "oops!...", "I always feel lousy at work".
+You would more likely hear, "I need a nap", or "Oops!...", "I always feel lousy at work".

 It's really rather simple.
 People do better inside a building, or they don't.
 A prospective tenant walks into the building and may be impressed by the expanse of steel and glass or the corner office or new carpeting.
-But beyond the window dressing, if there is something wrong with they air, very likely they can feel it.
+But beyond the window dressing, if there is something wrong with their air, very likely they can feel it.
 Very often the problem can be traced to clogged coils, closed dampers, plugged internal components in the air ducts or simply a need to introduce more outside air in the afternoon.

 And the source needs to be found.
 It takes a willingness to listen and then look.
 And keep looking...and looking...and looking.
 And then figuring out what needs to be done to address what is found.
-There are a myriad of reasons for poor indoor air quality, oxygen levels being just one of them.
+There is a myriad of reasons for poor indoor air quality, oxygen levels being just one of them.
 Tracing down those reasons requires, first and foremost, observation.